 The commitments include post-employment, permanent disability and surviving dependant benefits.
-Here, too, post-employment benefits are granted after a member reaches the age of 62 and leaves the Executive Board.
+Here, too, post-employment benefits are granted after the member reaches the age of 62 and leaves the Executive Board.
 If a member of the Executive Board leaves the company before reaching the age of 62 for reasons of permanent disability or because the employment contract is terminated or not renewed, the amount of the pension entitlement in relation to the company is reduced by a certain percentage for each calendar year up to age 62; the percentage is determined in the individual's contract.
 If an Executive Board member dies, the member's spouse receives the full amount of the annuity that would have been owed to the Executive Board member for the first six months following the member's death.
 Thereafter, the widow(er)'s annuity is reduced to 70% of that benefit amount.
 Vesting of benefits is determined based on the provisions of the laws applicable at the inception of each contract.
 In the case of both contribution-based plans and defined benefit plans, the individual employment contracts contain provisions that govern discontinuation, reduction or cancellation of benefits (including widow(er)'s benefits) in the event of particularly substantial changes in accordance with the provisions of the German Stock Corporation Act.

-IFRS pension provisions of €367 thousand (previous year: €2,266 thousand) have been recognised for active members of the Executive Board.
+IFRS pension provisions of €417 thousand (previous year: €367 thousand) were recognised for active members of the Executive Board.

-At the end of the 2022 financial year, following changes in the actuarial discount rate, the corresponding defined benefit obligation (DBO) amounted to the following: for Mr Klenk €3,146 thousand, for Mr Ricker €31 thousand, for Mr Tischer €34 thousand, and for Mr Goldbrunner €22 thousand.
+At the end of the 2023 financial year, following changes in the actuarial discount rate, the corresponding defined benefit obligation (DBO) amounted to the following: for Mr. Klenk €3,450 thousand, for Mr. Ricker €35 thousand, for Mr. Tischer €38 thousand, and for Mr. Goldbrunner €25 thousand.

-In addition, €1,292 thousand (previous year: €1,196 thousand) was paid into the contribution-based post-employment benefits plan in 2022.
-Such contributions amounted to the following in 2022: for Mr Klenk €352 thousand, for Mr Broger €276 thousand, for Mr Ricker €236 thousand, for Mr Tischer €220 thousand, and for Mr Goldbrunner €208 thousand.
+In addition, €1,268 thousand (previous year: €1,292 thousand) was paid into the contribution-based post-employment benefits plan in 2023.
+Contributions into the post-employment benefits plan were as follows in the 2023 financial year: for Mr. Klenk €352 thousand, for Ms. Anders €236 thousand, for Mr. Ricker €236 thousand, for Mr. Tischer €236 thousand, and for Mr. Goldbrunner €208 thousand.